Our top tops for reducing unnecessary plastic

 When: Mon & Tues 9.30am – 5.30pm; Weds 9am-1pm; Thurs & Fri 9am-6pm; Sat 9.30am-5.30pm; Sundays & bank holidays 11am-4pm

-Look at our listings for local and organic stockists as many of these also have refill stations and/or loose fresh produce available.
+Look at our other listings for local and organic stockists, veg box schemes, local butchers and sustainable fish as many of the places listed offer reduced plastic packaging, refill stations and/or loose fresh produce.

 Schemes and campaigns to help you reduce plastic

 Refill Fill up your reusable water bottle for free on the go using the Refill app, or look out for the Refill stickers in windows of over 170 participating businesses in this area.

 Plastic Free Pledge – find out which local organisations have pledged to reduce their single-use plastic.

 BYO Coffee Cup – Single use coffee cups are one of the “Big 4” plastic polluters – along with bottles, bags and straws.
 Find coffee shops in Brighton & Hove working to reduce & eliminate coffee cup plastic waste & litter on this interactive map.